Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_demo.md

 - This should automatically create the website.
 One can inspect it on Read the Docs.
 In our case on `https://python-code-documentation.readthedocs.io/en/latest/`
 - Checkout the homepage:
     - Bottom right: Change between versions and types (PDF download)
-    - Jump to github and edit it there
+    - Jump to GitHub and edit it there
     - Normally  with advertisements in docs.
 - Delete the website after the lecture to not waste resources of Read the Docs